 Before smartphones were as capable as they are today, many of us listened to music on iPods, and built up sizable music collections in the process.
-These days, no one wants to carry two devices, but as there's no iTunes app for Android, how can you listen to your iTunes library on your Android phone?
-We have outlined the best methods, including how to use the official Apple Music app to access your iTunes library.
+We have outlined the best methods for switching to Android, including how to use the official Apple Music app to access your iTunes library.

 Google Play Music provides cloud storage for up to 50,000 songs, accessible from both your desktop and your phone.
 Best of all - it's compatible with iTunes.
 To sync the two systems, you'll need to download Google Music Manager (or Google Play Music for Chrome) onto your computer and the Google Play Music app to your phone.

 Open the program, and log in with your Google account.
 Select the location of the music you want to upload (in this case, iTunes) and Google Music Manager will start to upload the music files contained within.